ronakkitpathsolutions/project-architecture-nextjs/SENTRY_INTEGRATION_GUIDE.md

 - ✅ Source maps upload enabled
 - ✅ Organization and project configured

-## How to Test Your Sentry Integration:
+## How to Test Your Sentry Integration

 ### 1. **Test Server-Side Error Capture**